Ctoic/Ctoic/README.md

 ## I'm a Student, Developer, and Teacher!!

-- 🔭 Diving deep in the programming world
+- 🔭 Diving deep into the programming world
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with geeks
 - 🥅 2022 Goals: Contribute more to Open Source projects